Download This Sample

 King George III Worksheets

-This bundle contains 11 ready-to-use King George III Worksheets that are perfect for students who want to learn more about King George III of England and Ireland (1738-1820) who was the longest reigning monarch before Queen Victoria and Elizabeth II.
-He was the king of Great Britain when the American Revolutionary War broke out and the colonists gained independence from the British crown
+This is a fantastic bundle which includes everything you need to know about King George III across 19 in-depth pages.
+These are ready-to-use King George III worksheets that are perfect for teaching students about King George III of England and Ireland (1738-1820) who was the longest reigning monarch before Queen Victoria and Elizabeth II.
+He was the king of Great Britain when the American Revolutionary War broke out and the colonists gained independence from the British crown.

 - King George III Facts